mmeents/CryptoAdvisor/README.md

 # Crypto Traders

+Are API apps that allow you to trade faster, smarter.
+API does not require login.

+Key Features are Cost Averager, Click books to set price.
+Buy Sell Cancel operations.

 Alt-Coin Crypto Traders based upon [jjxtra Exchange Sharp Library](https://github.com/jjxtra/ExchangeSharp), up for reference only.

 Writeups about the components and details are in the wiki.